 The final 10% is held for one year to ensure that the plant matter survives the crucial first year after planting, and to ensure that all outstanding deficiencies have been cleared up.

 If your inspection fails, you will need to repair the deficiencies and then request another inspection.
 Re-inspection fees may apply.

 Returning Tree Protection Securities

-Tree bonds for existing trees are returned to the owners of subdivision when:
+Tree securities for existing trees are returned to the owners of subdivision when: